Reizeron/R0_Lorescape/Topics/my trade.md

 Class;Agent Province;Morrowind
 I'm an agent.
 I work for a House, or a company, or the state, and I do things that need doing.
 All sorts of things.
 Mostly I handle matters in the business or diplomatic line, things that require mercantile skills, or the arts of speechcraft.
 I trade in knowledge -- hard facts and rumors.
 'Knowledge is power,' as they say.
 And sometimes I do other sorts of things.
 Things I can't talk about.
 *;Agent; Rumors, Mercantile*

+Class;Pilgrim
+I am a pilgrim.
+I search for enlightenment, and hope to purify my soul through facing and overcoming the challenges of [[pilgrimages]] that reenact the tests and trials of gods, saints, and heroes.
+I visit the [[shrines]] and make devotions everywhere I travel...

 Class;Pilgrim Province;Morrowind
 I am a pilgrim.
 I search for enlightenment, and hope to purify my soul through facing and overcoming the challenges of pilgrimages that reenact the tests and trials of gods, saints, and heroes.
 I visit the shrines and make devotions everywhere I travel -- in village Temple shrines, and the High Fane of Vivec, or at the remote shrines scattered all over Vvardenfell.